New letters added today headed Competition Notes, Monktonhall Pipe Band and the SPA WW1 concert.

 To Gairloch tomorrow for the annual ‘Iain Dall MacKay Young Pipers Festival’.
 There are competitions for primary and secondary chanter players, and Under 15 and Under 18 pipers.
 In addition there is a composing contest for the Ishbel MacAskill Prize for an original composition for pipe or fiddle.
 Ishbel is the sadly missed Gaelic singer who passed away a few years ago.
 The night with her and Sheena Wellington at the outdoor ceilidh at Lorient several years back lives on as does the memory of Ishbel’s beautiful voice.

 Iain Dall MacKay, Gairloch, was a pupil of Patrick Og MacCrimmon and the likely composer of such masterpieces as the Blind Pipers’ Obstinacy, Munro’s Salute, the Unjust Incarceration and of course the tune written after he received erroneous news of his tutor’s demise, Lament for Patrick Og MacCrimmon.
-Listen to part of it played by John MacDonald of Inverness in this archive recording.
+Listen to part of it played by John MacDonald of Inverness on the PP Audio archive.